nathanvc/TastantTaskControl/README.md

 Last updated 1/2016

 * Code for running MultiTastant Task, specific to Nathan V-Cs 5-box set-up
-* Requires some additional files (send_evernote.m, send_evernote_append.m, specific pulser adaptations) and specific NIDAQ set up to run
+* Requires some additional files (some for sending updates to evernote, specific pulser adaptations) and specific NIDAQ set up to run
-* can be adapted for similar rigs